-Making Sense of Media Bulletin: September 2023
+Making Sense of Media Bulletin: January 2024

 The bulletin summarises media literacy activities by a range of organisations in the UK and overseas.
-These activities include events, research, projects and initiatives, and a range of international contributions.
+These activities include events, research, projects and initiatives and a range of international contributions.

 Thank you to all who shared their updates for this edition of the Making Sense of Media bulletin.
 We have provided points of contact wherever possible, for the purposes of collaboration between network members.

 A reminder that these updates are provided by our network members and reflect their individual views and contributions.
 Inclusion here does not imply endorsement by Ofcom.

 Previous bulletins are available upon request.

 Ofcom’s work on media literacy interventions supporting underserved communities has won second place in UNESCO’s Global Media Literacy awards 2023.

 The award-winning work saw Ofcom's Making Sense of Media (MSOM) programme commission 13 organisations supporting older adults, people living with disability, children aged 10-14 and communities experiencing financial disadvantage to run initiatives to improve media literacy knowledge and skills.

 Learnings from the project – which included the piloting and implementation of MSOM’s Evaluation Toolkit – will inform our understanding of what works in media literacy delivery and will be shared with the UK sector.